Afghan official: bombs hit 2 minivans in Kabul, 7 dead | Law-Order

 The first explosion killed six people and wounded two and the second explosion in front of Muhammad Ali Jinnah hospital, where a majority of COVID-19 patients are admitted, killed one and wounded four.
 The area where the explosions happened is largely populated by the minority Hazara ethnic group who are mostly Shiite Muslims.
 Shiites are a minority in mostly Sunni Afghanistan, and the local Islamic State affiliate has declared war against them.

-Violence and chaos continue to escalate in Afghanistan as the US and NATO continue their withdrawal of the remaining 2,500-3,500 American soldiers and 7,000 allied forces.
+Hundreds of Afghans are killed or injured every month in violence connected to the country's constant war.
+But Hazaras, who make up around 9% of the population of 36 million people, stand alone in being intentionally targeted because of their ethnicity and their religion.
+Violence and chaos continue to escalate in Afghanistan as the U.S. and NATO continue their withdrawal of the remaining 2,500-3,500 American soldiers and 7,000 allied forces.
 The last of the troops will be gone by Sept.
 11 at the latest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)